 - 1. Direct the reader VFD to load the current header and tick.
-If the tick hasn't changed, do nothing and exit. - 2.
+If the tick hasn't changed, do nothing and exit. - Note that per the reader VFD open procedure, the metadata file may not have existed at the end of the previous tick.
+If it still doesn't exist, we use the same make-believe data tick zero and an empty index.
+If the metadata file has been created, we open it, and shift to actual data. - 2.
 Examine the new index, and determine which pages and/or multi-page entries have been modified since the last time a new index was reloaded.
 Evict pages from the page buffer and possibly modified entries from the metadata cache as described above. - 3.
-Remove the H5F_vfd_swmr_eot_queue_entry_t from the EOT queue, update its end_of_tick field and set its tick_num field to the value returned by the reader VFD.
-Reinsert it in the EOT queue and update the end_of_tick and tick_num globals if the head of the EOT queue has changed.
-Update the SWMR related fields in the associated instance of H5F file t. - 4.
+Remove the H5F\vfd\swmr\eot\queue\entry\t from the EOT queue, update its end\of\tick field and set its tick\num field to the value returned by the reader VFD.
+Reinsert it in the EOT queue and update the end\of\tick and tick\num globals if the head of the EOT queue has changed.
+Update the SWMR related fields in the associated instance of H5F\file\t. - 4.
 Resume normal processing.